Laura Fuentes

 1. Hard-boil the eggs

-Boil the eggs using my instant pot hard-boiled egg method.
+Boil the eggs on the stove or use my instant pot hard-boiled egg method.
 Transfer the eggs to a bowl of ice water and peel.

 2. Make the filling